Here we are: December. This month means chilly weather, holiday cheer, and… the end of another tax year!

 9. Make W-4 Withholding Allowance Adjustments

-If you didn’t have the tax outcome you were expecting in 2020 due to:
+If you didn’t have the tax outcome you were expecting this year due to:

 - Pandemic-related job changes

 - Life changes, like having a baby, getting a pay increase or decrease, unemployment, or a new job

 Now is a good time to adjust the amount of taxes withheld from your paycheck.
 Adjust your withholding on your W-4 and refile the form with your employer so that there are no surprises at tax time.

 If you’re helping your aging parents or children just starting their careers, you can give up to $15,000 in a single year without having to file a gift tax return.